tflo/EditBox-Font-Improver/readme.md

 Note that this is *not* an addon to globally change the WoW UI font!
 (To do this, you simply put your fonts into *World of Warcraft/_retail_/Fonts* and name them like the default fonts.)

-EFI’s purpose is to make nice coding fonts available in edit boxes (and BugSack), *without* affecting the rest of your UI.
+EFI’s objective is to provide nice coding fonts for edit boxes (and BugSack), *without* affecting the rest of your UI.

+If you’re using an addon that isn’t covered by EFI, but you believe its edit box would benefit from a more suitable font and/or font size, feel free to suggest it on the [Issues page](https://github.com/tflo/EditBox-Font-Improver/issues)!

+---

-___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/EditBox-Font-Improver?tab=readme-ov-file#editbox-font-improver).
-You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.___
+*_If you’re having trouble reading this description on CurseForge, you might want to try switching to the [Repo Page](https://github.com/tflo/EditBox-Font-Improver?tab=readme-ov-file#editbox-font-improver).
+You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.*

 ## Usage